The Undertaker (1988) (AKA Death Merchant)

 Starring: Joe Spinell, Rebeca Yaron and Patrick Askin

-Uncle Roscoe is a small town undertaker, a necrophiliac, and a vile murderer who collects his killings to set them up in his own private wedding in a secret portion of his basement.
-Unfortunately for him, his slayings will not go unnoticed for long as his nephew witnessed this madness and alerts his teacher, much to Roscoe's dismay as two local authorities are already looking into his crimes but baffled due to lack of evidence.
-But with Roscoe's confidence and craziness aiding him and his sick hobby, can he simply murder his way out of these inconveniences?
+Uncle Roscoe is a small town undertaker, a necrophiliac, and a vile murderer who collects his killings to set them up in a private wedding diorama set in a secret portion of his own basement.
+Unfortunately for him, his slayings will not go unnoticed for long as a visiting nephew witness this madness one day and alerts his teacher, much to Roscoe's dismay as two local authorities are already looking into his crimes but were usually held back due to lack of evidence.
+Then again, with Roscoe's confidence and craziness aiding him and his sick hobby, can he simply murder his way out of these inconveniences?

-But the worst aspect of the movie has to come from the "plot" itself, which is awfully thin even for a slasher, simply revolving around Roscoe's killing spree and some fillers, dully edited that some scenes either ended too soon or prolonged to the point that I'm sure even the actors weren't aware that the camera was still rolling.
-If there are gonna be any highlights from this film, it'll got to be the kills; machete decapitation, eye gouging, disembowelment, throat stabbings, drug overdosing, etc. Thankfully the shoddy editing didn't messed up the killings that much and though I could ask for a better massacre, I guess this one will do for a late 80s entry.
+The worst aspect of the movie, though, has to come from the "plot" itself, which is awfully thin even for a slasher; it simply revolves around Roscoe's killing spree and some fillers, dully edited that some scenes either end too soon or are prolonged to the point that I'm sure even the actors weren't aware that the cameras were still rolling.
+If there's gonna be any highlights from this film, it's going to be the kills; machete decapitation, eye-gouging, disembowelment, throat stabbings, drug overdosing, etc. Thankfully the shoddy editing didn't mess up the killings that much and, though I could ask for a better massacre with grander effects, I guess this one bloodily did enough for a late-80s entry.

 And then there's the skin.
 Live ones.
-The sleaze wouldn't lie as it's all sex and skin for some of the younger victims in the fray.
+The sleaze wouldn't lie as it's all sex and skin for some of the fresher victims in the fray.

 Bodycount: